Walt Hazzard

 *Walt Hazzard was born on this date in 1942.
 He was a Black basketball player, player scout, and coach.

-From Philadelphia, PA.
-Walter Raphael Hazzard Jr. played for Overbrook High School, where his team compiled a record of 89-3 before he graduated.
-Attending U.C.L.A., Hazzard, a 6-foot-2 guard, was co-captain of the 1964 NCAA national title team under Coach John Wooden.
+Walter Raphael Hazzard Jr., a 6-foot-2 guard from Philadelphia, PA, played for Overbrook High School, where his team compiled a record of 89-3 before he graduated.
+He attended U.C.L.A. and was co-captain of the 1964 NCAA national title team under Coach John Wooden.

 He also helped the United States win a gold medal at the 1964 Tokyo Olympics and played ten years in the N.B.A., including stints with the Los Angeles Lakers, who made him a first-round selection, and four other teams.
 Hazzard averaged 12.6 points and 4.9 assists during his career with the Lakers, Seattle, Atlanta, Buffalo, and Golden State.
 He ranked among the league’s top 10 in assists during six seasons.
 In 1968, he averaged 23.9 points and 6.2 assists, culminating in an appearance in the All-Star game.